drag00n77/Rt-rustic/README.md

 # Rt-rustic
-Rust based project using opengl
+Rust based project using opengl, thing to do: setting up opengl...